jimacoff/EastBay-Rentals/README.md

 4. [Screenshots](#screenshots)

 ### Description
 This is a rental car project developed for a Computer Science class, at California State University East Bay, back in 2015.
 Users were able to choose a car based on a category, and then choose an available timeline for booking.
-The last page was the checkout page, where they input a credit card number.
+The last page was the checkout page, where they can input the credit card number.
 <br />

 ### Technologies